 The basic repair procedures and materials for underwater concrete structures are similar to that of a typical concrete repair.
 But, conducting the repair procedures underwater brings many complex problems.
 The underwater concrete repair procedures are performed by highly qualified and experienced professionals, whose details and requirements are provided in ACI SP-8 and SP-65.

+A detailed procedure for the repair of underwater concrete is explained in ACI 546.2R-98, Guide to Underwater Repair of Concrete.
 Before the repair of underwater concrete, proper evaluation of the present condition of the structure is essential for designing long-term repairs.

 Steps in the Repair of Underwater Concrete

-- Evaluation and Inspection of Underwater Concrete
+• Evaluation and Inspection of Underwater Concrete

-- Preparation for Repair
+• Preparation for Repair

-- Formworks
+• Formworks

-- Repairing of Underwater Concrete
+• Repairing Underwater Concrete

-- Final Inspection of Repairs
+• Final Inspection of Repairs

-Repair of Underwater Concrete
+Repair Used to Repair Underwater Concrete

 After proper preparation of the repair area, and providing proper formwork support, a suitable repair method with respective material is used to rehabilitate the structure.